 The most recognizable and most common form of dwarfism in humans is achondroplasia, an autosomal dominant disorder, which accounts for 70% of dwarfism cases and produces rhizomelic short limbs, increased spinal curvature, and distortion of skull growth.
 About 80 percent of people with achondroplasia are born to parents of average height.
 With achondroplasia, the body’s limbs are proportionately shorter than the trunk (abdominal area), with a larger head than average and characteristic facial features.

 Achondroplasia is a mutation in the fibroblast growth factor receptor resulting in inhibiting bone growth.
-This disorder usually results in an average-size trunk, short arms and legs, with particularly short upper arms and upper legs.
+This disorder usually results in an average-size trunk, short arms, and legs, with particularly short upper arms and upper legs.
 Fingers are short and often with a wide separation between the middle and ring fingers.
 Elbows may have limited mobility.
 Head is disproportionately large.
 Bowed legs and lordosis may develop.

 A less common form of dwarfism, SED affects approximately one in 95,000 babies.
 Spondyloepiphyseal dysplasia refers to a group of conditions characterized by a shortened trunk, which may not become apparent until a child is between 5 and 10 years old.
-Other features can include club feet, cleft palate, severe osteoarthritis in the hips, weak hands and feet and barrel-chested appearance
+Other features can include club feet, cleft palate, severe osteoarthritis in the hips, weak hands and feet and a barrel-chested appearance

 A rare form of dwarfism [1 in 100,000 births], that results in mesomelic shortening.
 Other signs can include deformed hands and feet, limited range of motion, cleft palate and ears with a cauliflower appearance.